 I think everyone would agree that we have a thing for scrubs here at Hello Glow.
 Heck, we practically have a scrub for every ailment and occasion (just click here to see allll of our scrubs).
 But there is one overlooked body part that we have yet to cover—and that’s practically begging for a little exfoliating action: the booty.
 Yes, booty scrub is a thing.

 While the internet will have you believe otherwise, you don’t need a “Brazilian butt lift” or a Kardashian-approved “butt facial” to preen your posterior.
 You can do it from the comfort of your own bathroom with the help of this DIY butt scrub.
 With just a few ingredients, you can say goodbye to everyday ailments like butt breakouts and dry, itchy skin, once and for all.
 This booty scrub is not only all-natural but suitable for sensitive skin and great for getting rid of butt acne (and body acne).

 Yes, you should exfoliate your tush

 Maybe you’re still thinking, a butt scrub, tho?
-I know it’s awkward to talk about, but things like cellulite, stretch marks and butt acne (“buttne” for short, you know, like ‘bacne‘) run rampant on many a rump.
-Like skin everywhere else on the body, sweat, dirt, oil and grime can clog pores and lead to irritation and breakouts.
+I know it’s slightly awkward to talk about, but things like cellulite, stretch marks, and butt acne (“buttne” for short, you know, like “bacne”) run rampant on many a rump.
+Like skin everywhere else on the body, sweat, dirt, oil, and grime can clog pores and lead to irritation and breakouts.

 It’s safe to say that, when it comes to discoloration and booty breakouts, we’ve all been there, and it’s absolutely nothing to be ashamed of.
 But if it bothers you, you can always grab an antioxidant-laden scrub and hit the shower.

-Plus, they help clean your pores, thus reducing the appearance of pimples, fine lines, and wrinkles.
+Plus, they help clean your pores, thereby reducing the appearance of pimples, fine lines, and wrinkles.
 And the act of massaging skin can improve circulation and temporarily plump your posterior, making dimples and stretch marks less noticeable.

 But this scrub doesn’t stop there.
-It also blends walnut shell powder with coffee grounds, witch hazel and organic essentials oils known for their cleansing, toning and tightening properties to really cover all your bases.
+It also blends walnut shell powder with coffee grounds, witch hazel, and organic essential oils known for their cleansing, toning, and tightening properties to really cover all your bases.
 Here’s how it works:

 Walnut Shell Powder